Mapping experiments to/from the atlas

 The following tools provide the ability to bidirectionally map experimental and atlas information:

 Map Experiment to Atlas maps experimental data (markers and 2D contours) into the common reference space of the brain atlas used for the registration.
+The output is useful for quantitative comparisons between individual brains and for sharing data among different researchers and laboratories. |

-This is designed to enable users to automatically identify and delineate regions in the experiment and for quantitative analyses within the experimental image(s).
+Map Atlas to Experiment maps selected anatomic brain regions from the atlas onto the experiment and generates contours around the regions.
+This is designed to enable users to automatically identify and delineate regions in the experiment and for quantitative analyses within the experimental image(s). |

-See the Analysis page for more options.
+See also the Analysis page for other options.

 Map Experiment to Atlas

-1. Click Map Experiment to atlas on the Registration ribbon.
+Click Map Experiment to atlas on the Registration ribbon.

 The Map Experimental Data to Atlas window will open.

-2. Choose options for mapping and output of your data:
+Choose options for mapping and output of your data:

 If you have not already saved your data file, you will be prompted to do so.
 Enter a name for the file, click Browse and indicate where to save it.
 Note that your mapping results will be saved with the same base filename.